Saturday, August 17, 2024

 (Title Page/Index)

-We've had a look at getting characters out on the screen on the EXORciser and Atari ST emulators.
-And we've had a look at using the resources they provide to put out strings of text.
+Anyway, we've had a look at using the resources a monitor or a BIOS can provide to help us use a CPU to put out strings of text.
 But the EXbug monitor ROM and the Atari ST BIOS both use different disciplines than the discipline I promised to show you.
+So we don't yet really have that foothold on the beach we are attacking.

 Now, we could pervert our simulators and go completely raw on them, replacing the monitor, BIOS, DOS, etc. with code that uses that discipline, but we want some cooked code to take with us when we do -- and a lot more experience.